-In September 2011, the Company announced two farmout agreements with Statoil do Brasil Ltda. ("Statoil") in a joint venture with PetróleoBrasileiro S.A., in Brazil's deepwater offshore Camamu-Almada Basin, pursuant to which, the Company would receive an assignment of a non-operated 10% working interest in Block BM-CAL-10.
+In September 2011, the Company announced two farmout agreements with Statoil do Brasil Ltda. ("Statoil") in a joint venture with PetróleoBrasileiro S.A., in Brazil's deepwater offshore Camamu-Almada Basin, pursuant to which, the Company would receive an assignment of a non-operated 10% working interest in Block BM-CAL-7 and a non-operated 15% working interest in Block BM-CAL-10.
 Both blocks are located in the Camamu Basin, offshore Bahia, Brazil.